 2. Term.
 The term of this Agreement shall commence on the Effective Date and shall continue for a period of five (5) years following the Effective Date and shall be automatically renewed for successive one (1) year periods thereafter unless either party provides the other party with written notice of his or its intention not to renew this Agreement at least three (3) months prior to the expiration of the initial term or any renewal term of this Agreement.
 Employment Period shall mean the initial five (5) year term plus renewals, if any.

 4. Base Salary.
-Consistent with the Executive Compensation Plan approved by the Board and attached as Exhibit A to this Agreement, the Company agrees to pay the Executive a base salary (Base Salary) for 2015 at an annual rate of $425,000.00.
-Executives Base Salary for 2016 shall be $570,000.
-For 2017, Executives base salary shall be $592,000.
-Annual adjustments after the first three years of the Employment Period shall be determined by the Board (but in no event less than the 50th percentile of comparable peer companies based on independent consultant report retained by the Company).
+Consistent with the Executive Compensation Plan approved by the Board and attached as Exhibit A to this Agreement, the Company agrees to pay the Executive a base salary (Base Salary) for 2015 at an annual rate of $375,000.
+Executives Base Salary for 2016 shall be $484,500.
+For 2017, Executives base salary shall be $503,880.
+Annual adjustments after the first three years of the Employment Period shall be determined by the Board (but in no event less than the prior years Base Salary or 50th percentile of comparable peer companies based on independent consultant report retained by the Company).
+The Executives compensation shall be aligned at 85% of the compensation of the Companys Chief executive Officer.
 The Base Salary shall be paid in periodic installments in accordance with the Companys regular payroll practices.

 5. Target Incentive Bonuses.
 During the Employment Period, Executive shall be entitled to receive short term and long term target incentive bonuses as follows.